ibm-cloud-docs/Cloudant/guides/active-active.md

 - You can configure applications to access an account with reduced latency (not always the geographically closest).

-An application can be set up to communicate with the 'nearest'
+An application can be set up to communicate with the "nearest"
 {{site.data.keyword.cloudant_short_notm}} account.
 For applications hosted in DC1, it's appropriate to set their {{site.data.keyword.cloudant_short_notm}}